 Finally, keep in mind that metrics are often aggregated.
 However, in some ML problems, even a single classification can be quite harmful, such as a false positive identifying an individual as a threat.
 Therefore, it’s not enough to control for those metrics in aggregate, but also it’s important to identify case-by-case instances where incorrect biases can be harmful.

-Bias in ML models has been recognized as a very important challenge to address, which has led to regulatory involvement.
+Bias in Machine Learning models has been recognized as a very important challenge to address, which has led to regulatory involvement.
 For example, in the banking and financial industry in the United States, the Equal Credit Opportunity Act for fair lending states that institutions can not discriminate based on race, sex, age, national origin, or marital status, or proxies of these concepts.
-In the United States, postal codes are highly correlated to race, and therefore can not be used to train ML models that will be used to make decisions of whether to give credit to a person.
+In the United States, postal codes are highly correlated to race, and therefore can not be used to train Machine Learning models that will be used to make decisions of whether to give credit to a person.

 “AI systems should be designed in a way that respects the rule of law, human rights, democratic values and diversity, and they should include appropriate safeguards – for example, enabling human intervention where necessary – to ensure a fair and just society.”